Adult Travel Clinic Services

 Routine Immunizations

-If a traveler is not up-to-date with routine immunizations, we may advise him or her to have them updated.
-The most commonly recommended shots are measles, mumps, and rubella; and diphtheria/tetanus.
+If a traveler is not up to date with routine immunizations, we may recommend getting them updated.
+The most commonly advised vaccines include measles, mumps, and rubella (MMR), as well as diphtheria and tetanus.

 Consultation and Group Rates